AAS-SAU equipment ready to conduct research in the field–any time, anywhere across 11 counties in southwest Arkansas. Photo by Anthony Clay Newton.

 Research

-The AAS-SAU Research Station is responsible for researching and cataloging the archeological resources of 11 counties in southwestern Arkansas.
+The ARAS-SAU Research Station is responsible for researching and cataloging the archeological resources of 11 counties in southwestern Arkansas.
 The station territory stretches from the southern edge of the Ouachita Mountains to the Arkansas/Louisiana state Line, and incorporates the Great Bend region of the Red River.
 Much of our current fieldwork, research, and writing focuses on historical archeology in southwestern Arkansas and our continuing work on the archaeology of the Caddoan and pre-Caddoan cultures who lived in the areas around southwest Arkansas, northeast Texas, northwest Louisiana, and southeast Oklahoma.
 You can learn more about our current and past research projects by following the “Research” link on the navigation bar to right.

 Teaching